michael-joseph-miller/object-prototype-sort/README.md

 # object-prototype-sort<!-- omit in toc -->

-Adds sort method to Object.prototype<!-- omit in toc -->
+Sort an object by key or value<!-- omit in toc -->

 [Report Bug][bug] | [Request Features][features]